elmomoilanen/Hashmap/README.md

 - Get a data item from the hash map by `hashmap_get`

-    This is a reference to the data item (NULL, if not found) stored in the hash map previously as a shallow copy of the original data item.
+    This is a reference to the data item (NULL, if not found) stored in the hash map as a shallow copy of the original data item.
 It has a limited lifetime and should only be used prior to the next insertion or removal operation, as the hash map may resize during these operations and the reference may become invalid.

 - Remove a data item from the hash map by `hashmap_remove`